RECreemers/Final-for-CS5001/README.md

 Pygame was just a really steep learning curve.

 ## Example Runs
-Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

-So I didn't see this until I started working on the UI, so I have some pictures of that, and I have the code to show you where I stopped and started rewriting it each time.
+I typically ran the code everytime I tried to make a change.
 I want to set up versioning at more regular intervals in the future, becuase there were several times where I changed something that I thought was small, and it turned out it would interrupt the flow and break the game entirely.

 For the videos that I do have, they are of where I was before I started rewriting code to make it either better to understand what I was doing better.

+For the pictures I have included, I show screen shots of me going through the menu creation process.

 ## Testing
 I tested my code a lot just by running it to see if anything would come up, or if the screen broke.
 A lot of the time I would either get a black box with a spinning wheel or just a spinning wheel that would make me exit the test.